fdelacruz02/CapybaraTherapy/README.md

 ## Future Plans

-We're looking forward to enhancing CapybaraTherapy¿s features and usability, ensuring it¿s a helpful resource for students preparing for finals and other high-pressure times.
+We're looking forward to enhancing CapybaraTherapy's features and usability, ensuring it's a helpful resource for students preparing for finals and other high-pressure times.